ulissigroup/GASpy/documentation/usage.md

     adsorbate = 'CO'
     submit_adsorption_calculations((adsorbate='CO', catalog_docs=site_documents_to_calc)

+## Submit surface energy calculation
+We do not yet have a wrapper for this, so you will need to make your own task and then schedule it.
+At minimum, you need to specify the Materials Project ID, the Miller indices, and the shift.
+To get the shift information, you can reference the slabs you have enumerated in your catalog.
+For example:

+    from gaspy.gasdb import get_catalog_docs, get_surface_from_doc
+    from gaspy.tasks import schedule_tasks
+    from gaspy.tasks.metadata_calculators import CalculateSurfaceEnergy

+    # Find the pure Pd surfaces that exist
+    surfaces = [surface for get_surface_from_doc(doc) in get_catalog_docs()]
+    pd_surfaces = [(mpid, miller, shift)
+                   for (mpid, miller, shift, top) in surfaces if mpid == 'mp-2']

+    # Create and schedule the tasks
+    tasks = [CalculateSurfaceEnergy(mpid, miller, shift)
+             for mpid, miller, shift in pd_surfaces]
+    schedule_tasks(tasks)

 ## Reading data
 As you may have noticed, we use the term "doc" in the GASpy API.
 We [inherited this term from MongoDB](https://docs.mongodb.com/manual/core/document/).